Should I Convert to an Open Floor Plan?

 How open is too open?

 I'd encourage you to keep some kind of boundary between the kitchen and the rest of the floor.
-If your bedroom is also on the floor, I would encourage you to leave the walls up around it for privacy.
+If your bedroom is also on that floor, I would encourage you to leave the walls up around it for privacy.

 Do partial walls count?